Benjamin is a former volunteer DJ at his local hospital radio station. He has been reviewing films online since 2004.

 One summer, Atticus is asked to defend Tom Robinson - an African American accused of rape by Mayella Ewell, daughter of the bigoted Robert "Bob" Ewell.
-With Atticus aware of the town's prejudice against black people, he not only takes it upon himself to prove Tom's innocence but also protect Jem and Scout from the evil attitudes of Maycomb...
+With Atticus aware of the town's prejudice against black people, he not only takes it upon himself to prove Tom's innocence but also protect Jem and Scout from the evil attitudes and influences of Maycomb...

 Trailer for Blu-ray release

 Horton Foote *